dotnet/docs-aspire/docs/frameworks/dapr.md

 .NET Aspire makes setting up and debugging Dapr applications easier by providing a straightforward API to configure Dapr sidecars, and by exposing the sidecars as resources in the dashboard.

-### Explore Darp components with .NET Aspire
+### Explore Dapr components with .NET Aspire

-Dapr provides many [built-in components](https://docs.dapr.io/concepts/components-concept), and when you use both Dapr with .NET Aspire you can easily explore and configure these components.
-These components are not to be confused with .NET Aspire components.
+Dapr provides many [built-in components](https://docs.dapr.io/concepts/components-concept), and when you use Dapr with .NET Aspire you can easily explore and configure these components.
+Don't confuse these components with .NET Aspire components.
 For example, consider the following:

-- [Dapr—State stores](https://docs.dapr.io/concepts/components-concept/#state-stores): Call <xref:Aspire.Hosting.Dapr.IDistributedApplicationBuilderExtensions.AddDaprStateStore%2A> to add an configured state store to your .NET Aspire app.
+- [Dapr—State stores](https://docs.dapr.io/concepts/components-concept/#state-stores): Call <xref:Aspire.Hosting.Dapr.IDistributedApplicationBuilderExtensions.AddDaprStateStore%2A> to add a configured state store to your .NET Aspire app.
 - [Dapr—Pub Sub](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers): Call <xref:Aspire.Hosting.Dapr.IDistributedApplicationBuilderExtensions.AddDaprPubSub%2A> to add a configured pub sub to your .NET Aspire app.
 - Dapr—Components: Call <xref:Aspire.Hosting.Dapr.IDistributedApplicationBuilderExtensions.AddDaprComponent%2A> to add a configured component to your .NET Aspire app.